logicly-au/logicly.com.au/content/projects/project-3.md

 <div class="col-span-12 lg:col-span-9 project-text lg:order-last">
 <div>

-## We created a network system architecture to provide simple access and sophisticated tools to researchers and members of the public interested in Australia’s rich cultural heritage
+## We created a network system architecture to provide simple access Australia’s rich cultural heritage to researchers and members of the public

 ### The information challenge
 Deakin University wanted to consolidate 30 of Australia’s most significant cultural and creative arts datasets into a National Virtual Laboratory as part of the Australian government’s NeCTAR (National e-Research Collaboration Tools and Resources) program.